NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 ## Binding Configuration

 Basic operation does not require any special configuration.
-To enable manual app control (>2019 TV's) you have to edit the `misc/samsungtv.applist` file in the openhab config directory.
+For >2019 TV's, the app workaround uses a built in list of known app ID's.
+You can add to this list by editing the `misc/samsungtv.applist` file in the openhab config directory.
-To enable the Smartthings interface, you have to add a Smartthings Personal Access token (PAT) to the Thing configuration.
+To enable Smartthings polling, you have to add a Smartthings Personal Access token (PAT) to the Thing configuration.

 ## Thing Configuration

 The Samsung TV Thing requires the host name and port address as a configuration value in order for the binding to know how to access it.
 Samsung TV's publish several UPnP devices and the hostname is used to recognize those UPnP devices.
 Port address is used for remote control emulation protocol.
 Additionally, a refresh interval can be configured in milliseconds to specify how often TV resources are polled.
+Default is 1000 ms.

 E.g.